shiyanboxer/Startup-Success-Predictor-v2/Documentation/2_Background_Knowledge.md

 The [Crunchbase dataset](https://www.kaggle.com/arindam235/startup-investments-crunchbase/data) consists of 39 categories with 5000 companies recorded up until 2015.
 "Foudning year" and "Total funding" were chosen as the X coordinates (input parameters) and "Success" was chosen as the Y coordinate (prediction).
 Data was split up into 80% training and 20% testing.

 ## Model
 This project uses linear regression to predict the success.
 Linear regression attempts to model the relationship between two variables by fitting a linear equation to observed data.
-One variable is considered to be an explanatory variable, and the other is considered to be a dependent variable [Yale Ed](http://www.stat.yale.edu/Courses/1997-98/101/linreg.htm).
+One variable is considered to be an explanatory variable, and the other is considered to be a dependent variable [(Resource)](http://www.stat.yale.edu/Courses/1997-98/101/linreg.htm).

 ![Linear Regression](https://github.com/shiyanboxer/Startup-Success-Predictor-v2/blob/master/Images/LinReg.png)